 You do not include in your gross income qualified distributions or distributions that are a return of your regular contributions from your Roth IRA(s)

-Sounds pretty clear, but let’s keep delving in to clarify this point.
+Sounds pretty clear, but let’s keep looking.
 The next section talks about qualified distributions, like those made after you turn 59½, which are definitely not taxable.
-We are given this decision flowchart (Figure 2-1), and… whoops, we don’t even pass the first box.
+We are given this decision flowchart (Figure 2-1), and… whoops, we may not even pass the first box.
 Taking out your contribution within the first 5 years is not a qualified withdrawal.
-If you need help in choosing an IRA, or checking up to see if you’re getting the best deal possible, Mint.com has a neato IRA wizard which pumps out excellent results for just 60 seconds of your time.

-What about the 10% penalty?
-Couldn’t that be separate?
+What about a possible 10% penalty?
 In the section on the penalties Additional Tax on Early Distributions, we see this:

 Unless one of the exceptions listed below applies, you must pay the 10% additional tax on the taxable part of any distributions that are not qualified distributions.

-Since this unqualified distribution is not taxable, there is no penalty to worry about.
-We are totally in the clear.
-Whew!
+Since this unqualified distribution of a former contribution is not taxable, there is no “taxable part” and thus no penalty to worry about.

 How Do I Make A Withdrawal?

 If you are under 59½, you usually need to make a specific request to your broker.
-In addition, you’ll need to fill out IRS Form 8606 when tax time rolls around.
 Here is the info from my Vanguard account:

 You can request a withdrawal from your IRA online, over the phone, or by mail.
 You can have a check sent to you, have the proceeds deposited directly to your bank account, or transferred to a nonretirement Vanguard account.